kruize/benchmarks/spring-petclinic/README.md

 - **Total_instances**: Number of petclinic instances to be deployed.
 It is optional, if is not specified then by default it will be considered as 1 instance.
 - **petclinic_image**: Petclinic image to be used to deploy petclinic.
 It is optional, if is not specified then the default image `kruize/spring_petclinic:2.2.0-jdk-11.0.8-openj9-0.21.0` will be considered for the deployment.

-Example to deploy and run petclinic application
+Example to deploy and run petclinic application on openshift cluster

 **`./scripts/petclinic-deploy-openshift.sh rouging.os.fyre.ibm.com `**
 ```